klezVirus/klezVirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/readme.md

 #### Using SASL authentication

-However, if we uses `ldap_sasl_bind_s`, it could be possible to control the Security Context in a way to be able to manipulate the AVPairs going to the server.
+However, if we uses `ldap_sasl_bind_s`, it could be possible to trigger the same bug using the SASL authentication method.
+I tried to go down this road, but I failed for some reason.

 A few hours before I published this, [cube0x0](https://twitter.com/cube0x0) released a C# + BOF of this technique.
 Instead of trying to let `System.DirectoryService` initialise the security context, and try